-Our Vancouver campus is located at 1030 West Georgia Street in the heart of Vancouver's downtown core.
+Our Vancouver campus is located at 474 Granville Street in the heart of Vancouver's downtown core.
 Among the hustle and bustle of the city's commerce, shopping, and entertainment districts is ITD Canada's small, intimate and safe campus.
 By studying in the downtown core, students have an opportunity to experience the business hub of the city while within ITD Canada's friendly, learning environment.

 Conveniently located near major bus routes and steps away from the Skytrain, this campus allows students from outlying areas to easily commute to campus.